Winter vs Summer Car Shipping: The Differences for Seasonal Residents

 No, electric vehicles are not flat-towable because of how their motors work.
 If you flat tow an EV, it can lead to considerable damage.

 Can you push or tow an electric car?

-If your electric car breaks down you can push it, but you have to put it into a neutral or similar setting before pushing.
-If you have an electric car that doesn’t have a neutral or transport mode, pushing it can negatively affect the motor because it is permanently connected.
+If your electric car breaks down you can push it.
+However, you have to put it into a neutral or similar setting before pushing.
+If you have an electric car that doesn’t have a neutral or transport mode, you’re out of luck.
+In this instance, pushing it can negatively affect the motor because it is permanently connected.

 Can you flat tow an electric car behind a motorhome?

-No, you cannot tow an electric car behind any kind of RV because you can’t shift an EV into neutral, the same as you’d do for a gas-powered vehicle.
+No, you cannot tow an electric car behind any kind of RV.
+This is because you can’t shift an EV into neutral, which you’d do for a gas-powered vehicle.